Noisy Interactive Quantum Communication

-in which the first inequality is from Lemma \ref{lem:pi}, the first equality is by definition of $N_g, N_b$, i.e.~$\frac{N^\prime}{2} = N_g + N_b$, and the second inequality is from our bound on $N_b$ due to Lemma \ref{lem:optcor}.
-The fact that the simulation succeeds is then immediate from Corollary \ref{cor:pi}.
+Here, the first inequality is from \cref{lem:pi}, the first equality is by definition of $N_\rg$, $N_\rb$, i.e., $\tfrac{N^\prime}{2} = N_\rg + N_\rb$, and the second inequality is from our bound on $N_\rb$ due to \cref{lem:optcor}.
+The fact that the simulation succeeds is then immediate from \cref{cor:pi}.

-Note that the simulation protocol does not depend on the particular protocol to be simulated, but only on its length $N$ and the noise parameter of the adversarial channel we want to tolerate.
-Also note that even if the adversary is adaptive and probabilistic (with adaptive, random choices depending on her measurement outcomes and her view of the transcript, as allowed by the model), the simulation succeeds no matter her choice of action, as long as the corruption rate is bounded by $\delta$, since then in each branch of the probabilistic computation our analysis holds.
-We use the definition of the class $\A_\delta^S$ to prove that indeed, the simulation succeeds with zero error.
+Note that the form of the simulation protocol does not depend on the particular protocol to be simulated but only on its length $N$ and the noise parameter of the adversarial channel we want to tolerate.
+Also note that even if the adversary is adaptive and probabilistic (with adaptive, random choices depending on her measurement outcomes and her view of the transcript, as allowed by the model), the simulation succeeds regardless of her choice of action.
+As long as the corruption rate is bounded by $\delta$, our analysis holds in each branch of the adversary's probabilistic computation .
+We use the definition of the class $\A_{\delta, q, N^\prime}^\rS$ to prove that, indeed, the simulation succeeds with zero error.
 (See \cref{sec:nqucommsh} for the definition of~$\A_{\delta, q, N^\prime}^\rS \; $.)